Ullanda McCullough

 Ullanda McCullough is an American pop music singer most noted as a backing vocalist.

 Career

 McCullough began her singing career at age 13 in Detroit, Michigan.
 In early 1970s she sang numerous advertising jingles including the 1971 Coca-Cola commercial I'd Like to Teach the World to Sing.
 In 1974, she was a backing vocalist on Eddie Floyd's album, Soul Street.
 In 1975, McCullough relocated from Detroit to New York City to continue her career as a background singer.
 She sang background vocals for Ashford & Simpson, Diana Ross, Tina Turner, Luther Vandross, Quincy Jones, Bette Midler and others.

 In 1979 McCullough began a solo career and recorded three albums: Love Zone (1979), Ullanda McCullough (1981) and Watching You Watching Me (1982).
-Afterward, she returned to singing backup for Billy Joel, the Weather Girls and others.
+Afterward, she returned to singing backup for Billy Joel, the Weather Girls, Bill Withers, and others.
 She also provided backing vocals for the animated series, Jem.

 Personal life

 McCullough became a born-again Christian in the 1990s.
 She co-authored her biography with Cecil Murphey, Something Special: The Story of Ullanda Innocent, in 1996.